orobix/quadra/docs/tutorials/examples/classification.md

 config_resolved.yaml  data             main.log
 ```

-Where `checkpoints` contains the pytorch lightning checkpoints of the model, `data` contains the joblib dump of the datamodule with its parameters and dataset split, `deployment_model` contains the model in exported format (default is torchscript), `test` contains the test artifacts.
+Where `checkpoints` contains the pytorch lightning checkpoints of the model, `data` contains the joblib dump of the datamodule with its parameters and dataset split, `deployment_model` contains the model in exported format (in this case onnx and torchscript, but by default is only torchscript), `test` contains the test artifacts.

 ## Evaluation